 Experienced professionals pursue a different path into machine intelligence depending on their interests and current roles.
 Chitta suggests that business analysts learn algorithms and programming to become data scientists.
 Data engineers can gain experience with tools and platforms to become machine learning engineers.
 Machine learning engineers can study deep learning and MLOps to become machine intelligence Architects.

 Overall, it helps to check out our courses and programs to help you become proficient in this field.
-Simplilearn’s pertinent courses are the Artificial Intelligence Engineer Master’s Program and the Post Graduate Program in Artificial Intelligence & Machine Learning.
+Simplilearn’s pertinent courses are the Artificial Intelligence Engineer Master’s Program and the AI and ML Course.
 These excellent online learning bootcamps offer an ideal vehicle for working professionals to upscale their portfolios and break into a whole new field of work.